OCR-D/ocrd-website/site/en/spec/glossary.md

 ### Processor

-A processor is a method provided by a tool that implements the [OCR-D CLI](https://ocr-d.de/en/spec/cli) and implements one or more [activities](#activities).
+A processor is a method provided by a tool that implements the uniform [OCR-D CLI](https://ocr-d.de/en/spec/cli) for run-time data processing, and yields one or more [activities](#activities).

 → [OCR-D Workflow Guide](https://ocr-d.de/en/workflows)